Skip to main content

 Hydropower plants are an important part of the French electricity mix.

-Hydropower plants can be divided into three categories, depending on the size of the reservoir upstream of the plant:
+Hydropower plants can be divided into four categories, depending on the size of the reservoir upstream of the plant:

 - Lake-type plants associated with a reservoir whose filling time exceeds 400 hours.
 Lake-type plants are managed on an annual basis, in order to use the available water when it is of maximum value to the power system, while respecting the technical constraints associated with water management in hydraulic valleys.